mhagstrand/slate/source/includes/_themes_style_editor.md

 ### <span class="jumptarget"> internal-variables.less </span>

 This file is for you to store the variables that you may need to use, but don’t want the Style editor to see.
-For example, you can use it to create a hierarchy within your LESS file, so that:
+For example, you can use it to create a hierarchy within your Less file, so that:

 *   The user sets a value to @color-store-name;
 *   in internal-variables.less, @main-accent: @color-store-name;